-CLUSTERED SUBDIVISION: A type of development where building lots are smaller, with lot frontages that are shorter than those in a traditional subdivision, and are grouped on certain portions of the site that are best suited for development and other areas remain open and free from development.
+CLUSTERED SUBDIVISION: A type of development where building lots are smaller, with shorter lot frontages that are shorter than those in a Ttraditional subdivision, and which building lots are grouped on certain portions of the site that are best suited for development, and where other areas of the site remain open and free from development.
 The homes may or may not be connected to the public water and sewer system.

-COMMON OPEN SPACE: Land within or related to a subdivision that is set aside to conserve natural resource, scenic, cultural, historic, or archeological values, provide active or passive recreation or accommodate support facilities related to the subdivision and that is restricted from significant development or intensive use except for approved recreational or support facilities and protected in perpetuity in a substantially undeveloped state through legally binding fee ownership or conservation easements.
+COMMON OPEN SPACE: Land within or related to a subdivision that is set aside to conserve natural resources, scenic, cultural, historic, or archeological values, and to provide active or passive recreation or accommodate support facilities related to the subdivision and that is restricted from significant development or intensive use except for approved recreational or support facilities and that is protected in perpetuity in a substantially undeveloped state through legally binding fee ownership or conservation easements-and must a).
+The common open space must not be included in any of the buildable lots of the subdivision and b) must be held in common ownership amongst the subdivision's lot owners or by another approved ownership entity.

-CONSERVATION SUBDIVISION: A subdivision designed to preserve sensitive and/or valuable natural areas including, but not limited to, farmland, wetlands, steep slopes, and significant viewscapes.
+CONSERVATION SUBDIVISION: A type of development subdivision designed to preserve sensitive and/or valuable natural areas including, but not limited to, farmland, wetlands, steep slopes, and significant viewscapes.